 A failure to correct a fault in a pre-agreed time frame can be sufficient justification for the end user to cancel the contract.

 It is evident that as systems become more and more complex, the FAT becomes more and more important.

 If the system provider performs the appropriate preparations and test setup, there is little reason for a system to fail a FAT.

 Site Acceptance Test

-An SAT is typically a series of tests that range from verifying that all the control equipment has arrived in good operating condition as specified in the purchase order to validate the proper functionality of the installed controlled system during the startup of the processing unit.
+An SAT is typically a series of tests that range from verifying that all the control equipment has arrived in good operating condition as specified in the purchase order to validating the proper functionality of the installed controlled system during the startup of the processing unit.